 Unlike some other games, poker was played for money from the beginning.

-With the widespread, it even became a part of the western culture that we can see in a number of poker movies today and developed into the most popular card game in the US.
+It is also one of the reasons it was able to grow in popularity year after year while offering a lot of excitement for anyone looking to gamble.
+With the widespread use, it even became a part of the western culture that we can see in a number of poker movies today, and developed into the most popular card game in the US.

-20th century – the turning point in the history of Poker
+20th Century – The Turning Point in the History of Poker

-With the game being more and more familiar to the general public new variations were slowly introduced in the mix, and even women started to play poker, which was considered strictly a mans game before.
+With the game being more and more familiar to the general public, new variations were slowly introduced in the mix, and even women started to play poker, which was considered strictly a man's game before.

 Slowly but steadily, poker moved away from being an outlaw game into saloons to mainstream pastime activity that it is today.

-Without a doubt, the introduction of the Texas Holdem game and strategies around it had a wast impact on poker history and helped it grew even further.
-Without any surprises, it originates from Texas state a small town called Robstown and was very fast to spread all over Texas and later far beyond it.
+Without any surprises, it originates from Texas state a small town called Robstown, and was very fast to spread all over Texas and later far beyond it.

 This community card game offered a lot of action and was very fast-paced, so it created even more interest with the general population and helped poker go mainstream.

 After that, one of the most significant breaking points was in 1970 when the first World Series of Poker championship took place in Las Vegas.
-While it was a different format and invitational only event, it built the foundations for massive series that takes place these days.
+While it was a different format and invitational only event, it built the foundations for the massive series that takes place these days.

+The first actual poker boom began a few years later when Texas Hold'em was legalized in 1980 in California.
 New poker rooms started popping up and offering games to anyone interested to try, so there was no turning back after that.

-1973 – First televised poker event
+1973 – First Televised Poker Event

 World Series of Poker in 1973 was very special since it became the first-ever televised poker event.
 With nationwide translation from Las Vegas, the interest in this game only grew stronger and broader, making the game known not only among players but to the general public as well.

-That kickstarted a new segment of the industry, and new poker shows and televised events started popping all over the place, with some of it being watched to this day.
+That kick-started a new segment of the industry, and new poker shows and televised events started popping all over the place, with some of it being watched to this day.
+Newer series like Poker After Dark or High Stakes Poker have millions of views and inspired players to learn and try poker.

 After seeing rapid growth in interest, people soon realized that poker could be played online, and 1998 will forever be written in poker history since the first-ever online poker room was launched.

+One of the creators of “Planet Poker” was a legendary player and famous poker book author, Mike Caro.
+This project changed the poker landscape forever.
 While Planet Poker was only able to offer one cash game table running over the night in their second month of operations, it was a significant milestone nonetheless.

 Back in the days with slow internet, many connection problems, and technical issues, the experience was far from ideal compared to what we can find today.

-The online poker room naturally struggled to grow as fast as they wanted, and even though Planet Poker did not reach a lot of glory in the online poker world, it opened the doors for the multi-billion dollar industry that is standing strong till this day.
+The online poker room naturally struggled to grow as fast as they wanted, and even though Planet Poker did not reach a lot of glory in the online poker world, it opened the doors for the multi-billion-dollar industry that is standing strong till this day.

 This made poker available to everyone throughout the world.
 Even those who had no access to local poker rooms or casinos, could now launch an online game and enjoy it without even leaving the house.
 A nice proposition, to say the least.

-Accountant from Georgia was able to qualify to WSOP main event by winning a $86 dollar satellite on PokerStars, and then won the biggest tournament of the year with 839 entries to take home an astonishing $2.500.000 first-place prize.
+While poker was becoming more and more known worldwide, it would not be as it is today if not for Chris Moneymaker.
+An accountant from Georgia was able to qualify to WSOP main event by winning a $86 dollar satellite on PokerStars, and then won the biggest tournament of the year with 839 entries to take home an astonishing $2.500.000 first-place prize.

 An unknown player who qualified from an online satellite was able to beat professional players and win the World Series of Poker Main Event in 2003.